badadmin/msktutil_script/README.md

 PowerBroker Identity Services for Active Directory Bridging.
 All of these have benefits and disadvantages.
 With the exception of Centrify Express, cost is the greatest.
 I like free stuff.

 Samba is often touted as the *right tool for the job* but it, too, has its advantages and disadvantages.
-Part of goal in pulling all of this together and in writing this stupid long bash script was to overcome the problems we faced at work with a poorly implemented Samba solution.
+Part of the goal in pulling all of this together and in writing this stupid long bash script was to overcome the problems we faced at work with a poorly implemented Samba solution.
 Please note that I said *poorly implemented solution * and not that Samba itself was poorly implemented.
 The solution was lacking insofar as the person implementing it was not concerned with how the Active Directory-side of things worked or, oddly enough, how things like NTP work.
 TL;DR - Samba had to go and this scripts